-This non-vintage Slovakian red is tannic yet light, mysterious yet easy-drinking.
-Give it to the wine lover who says they “aren’t really a red person.”
+This provençal-style rosé is traditional yet mysterious, medium-bodied yet easy to drink.
+Give it to the wine lover who says they “aren’t really a rosé person.”

-You know that one aunt who only drinks sauvignon blanc and scares you a little?
-She’ll swoon for this elegant, zesty bottle.
+You know that one aunt who only drinks Chardonnay and scares you a little?
+She’ll swoon over this elegant, citrusy bottle.

 St. Reginald Parrish’s Marigny wines are all about being unfussy, natural and high-quality, and this rosé is no exception.
 Basically, it’s ideal for your friend who documents every glass she drinks on Instagram.

-Keep a bottle of this fragrant, medium-bodied white on hand for any last-minute gift.
-It’s natural, drinkable and pairs well with spicy food—yum.
+Keep a bottle of this fragrant, medium-bodied white blend on hand for any last-minute gift.
+It’s balanced, drinkable and pairs well with roast chicken—yum.

 Fresh fruit flavors, lower alcohol and easy tannins?
-Yep, this natural Australian red is a complete crowd-pleaser.
+Yep, this natural Australian red is a real no-brainer.
 Buy it for pretty much anyone on your list.

 Everyone knows at least one person who poo-poos Chardonnay.
-Give them this surprisingly mineral and citrusy bottle to change their mind.
+Give them this surprisingly mineral-forward and citrusy bottle to change their mind.
 (Butter who?)

-This rich, smoky and, yes, kind of pricy red is just the thing to give that one person on your list who you’re really out to impress.
+This floral, aromatic and, yes, kind of pricy organic white is just the thing to give that one person on your list who you’re really out to impress.

-This bright, aromatic, certified-organic red is best served with a slight chill, to bring out the notes of pomegranate and violet.
+This bright, aromatic sangiovese is best served with a slight chill, to bring out the notes of strawberry and raspberry.
 It’s fruity enough to please a picky drinker, without being boring.